zihuahu/ccr-examples/slurm/2_ApplicationSpecific/python/README.md

 This directory includes examples of a serial Python job, with mutlithreaded and GPU examples coming soon.

-## Placeholders:

-Portions of the example batch script contain placeholders, denoted by square brackets.
-Refer to the 2_ApplicationSpecific [README](../README.md) for details and options.

 ## Serial Python job ([serial/](./serial))

 A serial Python job is one that requires only a single CPU-core.